adityamittl/DarkRoom/README.md

 - Completing the whole project in the given time frame.
 - Rendering the 3D model.
 - Creating the score feature.
-- Adding the easter eggs.
+- Adding the Easter eggs.
 - Creating the leaderboard.

 ## 🏅 Accomplishments that we're proud of